prestonconnors/exercise_routine_video_editor/README.md

   - **Configurable Output:** Choose to render your final video in 8-bit (SDR) or 10-bit (HDR) via the config file.
   - **Color Grading:** Applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
   - **Finishing Filters:** Apply optional, configurable denoising and sharpening for a final professional polish.
+- **Robust A/V Synchronization:** The final video assembly uses an advanced concatenation method that re-encodes the full audio track to guarantee perfect sync and eliminate any pops or clicks at segment transitions.
 - **GPU-First Architecture:** The pipeline is optimized to perform as much work as possible on the GPU (decoding, scaling, denoising, encoding) for maximum performance.
 - **Advanced Encoder Tuning:** Fine-tune NVENC settings like lookahead, AQ, and multipass directly from the config for maximum output quality.
 - **Powerful Rendering Options:**